 For example, if you've bought an ex-local authority flat in a block on an estate of flats, you may have to pay a service charge for extra work such as upgrading windows or improving lighting around the estate to make it safer at night.

 You usually won't get back funds you've paid in when you sell your property though you could always use it to negotiate with the buyer on the price and see if they'll pay more for the property as a result of the works.

 Will I be able to get a mortgage on a short lease?

-Many mortgage lenders won't lend if the lease length is shorter than 70 years because they see it as difficult to sell (and lenders may need to sell a home to recoup their cash if they repossess it if you fail to keep up repayments).
+Many mortgage providers won't lend if the lease length is shorter than 70 years because they see the property as difficult to sell (and lenders may need to sell a home to recoup their cash if they repossess it if you fail to keep up repayments).
 Santander sometimes lends with 55 years remaining on the lease but it is hardly representative of the wider market.

 Some go further.
 In early 2017 Nationwide became the first major lender to refuse to lend where it considers the terms of a lease to be unfair.
 Since May 2017 all its new mortgage applications on new-build properties must:

-- The ground rent must remain reasonable during the lease term and cannot escalate unfairly, eg, by doubling every five, 10 or 15 years.
+- Have a ground rent that must remain reasonable during the lease term and cannot escalate unfairly, eg, by doubling every five, 10 or 15 years

-- Ground rent is only allowed to increase if it's linked to a verified index - such as the Retail Prices Index of inflation.
+- Have a ground rent that is only allowed to increase if it's linked to a verified index – such as the Retail Prices Index measure of inflation

 I'm not sure what my ground rent is, how can I check?